bocoup/wpt/docs/_running-tests/index.md

 layout: page
 title: Running Tests
 ---
-In simple cases individual tests can be run by simply loading the page in a browser window.
-For running larger groups of tests, or running tests frequently, this is not a practical approach and several better options exist.
+In simple cases, individual tests can be run by simply loading the test file in a browser window.
+Many tests rely on particulars in HTTP traffic.
+Running the command `python ./wpt serve` from the root of the WPT repository will starts a local web server that satisfy these needs.

+For running larger groups of tests or running tests frequently, these are not practical approaches, and several better options exist.

 ## From the Command Line